-- 4.22 A floor will meet the requirement if: - a. a ground floor is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.7W/m2K at any point; and - b. in the case of all floors, the junctions between ONLINE VERSION elements are designed in accordance with the recommendations in the report99 on robust construction details, or follow the guidance of BRE IP17/01100. - BS 5250:2002 Code of practice for the control of condensation - BS EN ISO 13788:2002 Hygrothermal performance of building components and building elements.
-Internal surface temperature to avoid critical surface humidity and interstitial condensation. - BRE Report BR 262 Thermal insulation: avoiding risks, 2002. - Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, DTLR, 2001. - BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001.
+- 4.22 A floor will meet the requirement if: - (a) a ground floor is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.7W/m2K at any point; and - (b) in the case of all floors, the junctions between elements are designed in accordance with the recommendations in the report97 on robust construction details, or follow the guidance of BRE IP17/0198

+93 Preparing for floods: interim guidance for improving the flood resistance of domestic and small business properties, ODPM, 2003.

+94 BS 5250:2002 Code of practice for the control of condensation in buildings.

+95 BS EN ISO 13788:2002 Hygrothermal performance of building components and building elements.
+Internal surface temperature to avoid critical surface humidity and interstitial condensation.
+Calculation methods.

+96 BRE Report BR 262 Thermal insulation: avoiding risks, 2002.

+97 Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, DTLR, 2001.

+98 BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001.